Hoyasumii/bee-movie/README.md

 And it's on sale?!
 I'm getting to the bottom of this.

-I'm getting to the bottom
+I'm getting to the bottom o